create3000/x_ite/docs/_posts/tutorials/building-shapes-out-of-points-lines-and-faces.md

 ## Summary

 - Shapes are built by connecting together coordinates
-- Coordinates are listed in a [Coordinate](/x_ite/components/rendering/coordinate) node
+- Coordinates are listed in a [Coordinate](/x_ite/components/rendering/coordinate/) node
 - Coordinates are implicitly numbers starting at 0
 - Coordinate index lists give the order in which to use coordinates

-The [PointSet](/x_ite/components/rendering/pointset) node draws a dot at every coordinate:
+The [PointSet](/x_ite/components/rendering/pointset/) node draws a dot at every coordinate:

 - The *coord* field value is a Coordinate node

-The [IndexedLineSet](/x_ite/components/rendering/indexedlineset) node draws lines between coordinates:
+The [IndexedLineSet](/x_ite/components/rendering/indexedlineset/) node draws lines between coordinates:

 - The *coord* field value is a Coordinate node
 - The *coordIndex* field value is a list of coordinate indexes

-The [IndexedFaceSet](/x_ite/components/geometry3d/indexedfaceset) node draws faces outlined by coordinates:
+The [IndexedFaceSet](/x_ite/components/geometry3d/indexedfaceset/) node draws faces outlined by coordinates:

 - The *coord* field value is a Coordinate node
 - The *coordIndex* field value is a list of coordinate indexes

-The [CoordinateInterpolator](/x_ite/components/interpolation/coordinateinterpolator) node converts times to coordinates.
+The [CoordinateInterpolator](/x_ite/components/interpolation/coordinateinterpolator/) node converts times to coordinates.